 our collective

 We're a team of undergraduate, graduate, staff, and faculty researchers and designers at the University of Colorado Boulder's Program in Environmental Design.
 Our backgrounds span architecture, ethnic studies, planning, geography, and sociology.
 At any given time, we have an active group of about four or five members.
-This list includes current and past members of the collective.

 publications